Skip to main content

 --data '{"query":"{\n metrics(apiToken: \"YOUR_API_TOKEN_HERE\") {\n successful\n rejected\n timedout\n queued\n cpu\n memory\n date\n }\n}","variables":{}}'

-This request returns an array of object detailing the metrics of your instance(s).
-If there's more than one instance stats are aggregated together in 5-minute intervals.
-CPU and Memory are averaged accross instances.
+This request returns an array of objects with metrics for your instances.
+When multiple instances exist, stats are aggregated in 5-minute intervals.
+CPU and memory are averaged across instances.

 {